DIYbiosphere/sphere/_references.md

 [docs]: /docs/
 [introduction]: /docs/introduction/
 [overview]: /docs/introduction/overview/
-[starting]: /docs/introduction/getting-started/ "How to use and contribute to the database"
+[starting]: /docs/introduction/getting-started/ "How to use and contribute to the library"
 [about]: /docs/about/
 [organization]: /docs/about/organization/
 [community]: /docs/about/community/